eZanmoto/dock/README.md

 file contains an environment called `build`, then `dock shell build` will start a new shell in that environment. `dock shell` on its own will start a shell in the `default_shell_env`.

+#### Default flags

+Behind the scenes, `dock shell` passes the same default flags to `docker run` as `dock run`, and also passes the following:

+* `--network=host`: This allows services run inside the container to be accessed as if they were running on the host.

 Development
 -----------